-NUR 1118.
-FOUNDATIONS OF NURSING (8 hours credit) This course introduces concepts required for the foundation of nursing knowledge, professional nursing practice and the nursing role on the health care team.
+NUR 1109.
+NURSING I (9 hours credit) This course introduces concepts required for the foundation of nursing knowledge, professional nursing practice and the nursing role on the health care team.
 The course focuses on the development of clinical reasoning to provide basic physiological and psychosocial patient-centered nursing care utilizing safety, teamwork and communication.
 This course provides students with didactic and clinical learning experiences in the nursing laboratory and selected clinical agencies.
-This course will also provide information for the calculations needed to accurately calculate fractional dosages and equivalencies as needed to safely implement medication administration for clients.
-A grade of "C" or above is required for the theory component with satisfactory completion of the clinical component in order to progress to NUR 1318.
-If this does not occur, the theory, pharmacology and clinical components must be retaken together.
-Prerequisites: Admission to the Nursing Program, BIO 2513, BIO 2511, BIO 2523, BIO 2521, MAT 1313.
-Five theory hours and nine clinical hours per week.
-Clock hours: 75 theory/135 clinical.
+This course will also provide information for the calculations needed to accurately calculate fractional dosages and equivalences as needed to safely implement medication administration for clients.
+A grade of "C" or above is required for the theory component before advancing to the clinical component.
+If this does not occur, the theory, pharmacology and clinical components must be retaken.
+Prerequisites: Admission to the Nursing Program, BIO 2513, BIO 2511, MAT 1313.
+Six theory hours and nine clinical hours per week.
+Clock hours: 90 theory/135 clinical.

-NUR 1318.
-ADULT HEALTH I (8 hours credit) This course provides students with both didactic and clinical learning experiences designed to provide physiological and psychosocial nursing care to adult clients.
+NUR 1209.
+NURSING II (9 hours credit) This course provides students with both didactic and clinical learning experiences designed to provide physiological and psychosocial nursing care to adult clients.
 Emphasis is placed on functioning as a client advocate and a member of the multidisciplinary team with appropriate prioritization and delegation of care.
-This course builds on the development of clinical reasoning presented in NUR 1118 to provide supervised learning experiences to prepare the student to provide compassionate, coordinated, age and culturally appropriate, safe and effective nursing care to adult medical-surgical clients.
+This course builds on the development of clinical reasoning presented in NUR 1109 to provide supervised learning experiences to prepare the student to provide compassionate, coordinated, age and culturally appropriate, safe and effective nursing care to adult medical-surgical clients.
 Supervised learning experiences in the college nursing laboratory and selected clinical agencies are provided.
-A grade of "C" or above is required for the theory component with satisfactory completion of the clinical component in order to progress to NUR 2128.
-If this does not occur, both the theory and clinical components must be retaken together.
-Prerequisites: BIO 2523, BIO 2521 and NUR 1118.
-Five theory hours and nine clinical hours per week.
-Clock hours: 75 theory/135 clinical.
+A grade of "C" or above is required for the theory component before advancing to the clinical component.
+If this does not occur, both the theory and clinical components must be retaken.
+Prerequisites: NUR 1109, BIO 2523, BIO 2521.
+Six theory hours and nine clinical hours per week.
+Clock hours: 90 theory/135 clinical.

 NUR 1316.
 LPN-RN TRANSITION (6 hours credit) This course facilitates the transition of the licensed practical nurse (LPN) to the role of the registered nurse.
-The content augments knowledge gained in the LPN program and includes an overview of NUR 1118 and NUR 1318.
+The content augments knowledge gained in the LPN program and includes an overview of foundational nursing knowledge, professional nursing practice and the nursing role on the health care team.
+Course content from NUR 1109 and NUR 1209 is presented in this course to focus on the development of clinical reasoning with emphasis placed on the provision of compassionate, coordinated, age and culturally appropriate, safe and effective nursing care to adult medical-surgical clients.
 This course is completed during an eight-week summer term and includes didactic and clinical components.
-A grade of "C" or above is required for the theory component with satisfactory completion of the clinical component in order to progress to NUR 2128.
-If this does not occur, both the theory and clinical components must be retaken together the following summer OR students are eligible to enter NUR 1118 the following fall semester (space permitting) or the following spring semester.
+A grade of "C" or above is required for the theory component before progressing to the clinical component.
+If this does not occur, both the theory and clinical components must be retaken the following summer OR students are eligible to enter NUR 1109 the following fall semester (space permitting) or the following spring semester.
 Clock hours: 75 theory/45 clinical.

-NUR 1320.
-LPN ADVANCE PLACEMENT (10 hours credit) This course provides credit for validation of knowledge from previous LPN program.
+NUR 2002.
+LPN ADVANCED PLACEMENT (12 hours credit) This course will provide 12 hours credit for validation of knowledge from previous LPN program.
 Prerequisites: Admission to the LPN-RN Transition program option and a grade of "C" or above in NUR 1316.
 No clock hours required.